 An informal (and way too general) cover letter

-An ideal position for me would be that of responsibility and influence,
+An ideal position for me would be that of responsibility and influence at the strategic executive level,

-combine business aspects with research and quite possibly software
+would combine business and technological aspects with advanced research and, quite possibly, though not necessarily, with software